tudstlennkozh/maylibre/README.md

 and proceed to LibreOffice to send all your emails via your local smtp server directly connected to EWS.

-Just type Ctrl+C to end the script when done.
-Configuration is saved dir for next invocation (except password).
-Please note the path, you may need to modify it in the future.
+Just type `Ctrl+C` to end the script when done.
+Configuration is saved for next invocation (except password).
+Please note the path, you may need to modify it in the future : if you want to change configuration, just edit the generated `maylibre.cfg` file or delete it to relaunch questions at next run.

 ## Tests